-A Jicama smoothie, an unusual veggie smoothie, high in protein and fiber, rich in chocolate and cashews, the perfect filling smoothie to power you through the day, and as creamy as a decadent milkshake.
+A Jicama recipe for a smoothie, an unusual veggie smoothie, high in protein and fiber, rich in chocolate and cashews, the perfect filling smoothie to power you through the day, and as creamy as a decadent milkshake.

-A delicious jicama smoothie that boosts protein and fiber, and is built around an unusual vegetable that adds a creamy texture and a fresh sweet flavor.
+A delicious jicama recipe for a smoothie that boosts protein and fiber, and is built around an unusual vegetable that adds a creamy texture and a fresh sweet flavor.

 Smoothies are built with many veggies, including zucchini, cauliflower, sweet potatoes and more.
 Sometimes, though, it’s interesting and nutritionally beneficial to experiment with different kinds of veggies.
 Jicama fits that description.